-2. The High Performance Habits [HP6] are deliberate habits which require regular practice, continuous refinement, and effort.
+- The High Performance Habits, also known as HP6, are deliberate habits that require regular practice, continuous refinement, and effort.

 - “Who am I?”